raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

 ## Installation

-We download the latest Bitcoin Core binary (the application) and compare this file with the signed checksum.
+We download the latest Bitcoin Core binary (the application) and compare this file with the signed and timestamped checksum.
 This is a precaution to make sure that this is an official release and not a malicious version trying to steal our money.

+### Preparations

 * Login as "admin" and change to a temporary directory which is cleared on reboot.